allegro/blog/_posts/2021-10-22-async_programming_python.md

 Processing event C
 ```

-As you can see we create an event loop listening for events (user input),
+As you can see we created an event loop listening for events (user input),
 then it dispatches the event to the relevant handler.
 Note how the `input`
 function inside the event loop is the only blocking operation in the whole
 program.